5 Memorable Ways to Introduce Yourself in a Presentation

 Your introduction needs only be a teaser of what you’ll be speaking.
 The goal is simply to help your audience understand the value you’ll bring to them—a short explainer of why it’s worth it for them to stay and listen.

 PRO SPEAKING TIP: Many hosts scramble at the last minute to cobble together their guest’s introduction.
-Help your host by providing an introduction to the host ahead of time.
+I do presentation coaching, and I advise my clients to help out their hosts by providing an introduction to the host ahead of time.
 You’ll free them of the burden and they’ll have a professional introduction ready with no effort.
 Do be clear you want it delivered as written, since you are the best judge of what your audience wants and needs to know about you.

 Why Is the Personal Introduction Important?